3M Woodbury Site

 Go to > top

 In December 2006, as part of a regional evaluation of PFBA in groundwater, the city wells in Cottage Grove, Newport, and St. Paul Park were sampled for PFCs.
-PFBA was detected in all of the wells tests, (See map PFCs in the Southeast Metro Area (PDF: 669KB/ 1 page)), but neither PFOA nor PFOS was found.
+PFBA was detected in all of the wells tests, (See map 2007 Map of PFCs in the Southeast Metro Area (PDF)), but neither PFOA nor PFOS was found.
 The source of PFBA in these wells has not yet been determined.
 However, groundwater in the area flows to the south and southwest; therefore the city wells are downgradient (or “downstream”) from the 3M-Woodbury Disposal Site.